 Find out what happens to your complaint once we receive it

 Others who may be able to help with your complaint

-Anyone – including individuals, groups and organisations - may make a complaint to us about a South Australian state or local government agency’s acts.
+Anyone – including individuals, groups and organisations - may make a complaint to us about a South Australian state or local government agency’s acts (including misconduct and maladministration).

 There is no charge to make a complaint.

 What can I complain about?

 We deal with complaints about administrative acts, misconduct and maladministration.
 For example, your complaint might be about:

 - a failure to act or delay in taking action

 - an unreasonable or unfair decision or requirement

 - the conduct of staff or delivery of a service